-- Last, you run plastic piping from the inlet valves to the power unit.
+- Run plastic piping from the inlet valves to the power unit.
 This tubing, which runs through the walls and floors, carries dirt to a collection bin mounted in the power unit.(For more about how a central vacuum system works, see How a Central Vacuum System Works.)

 Though central vacuum systems are easiest to install in new construction where it’s easy to install the tubing, they can be retrofitted into most existing houses with a relative ease.
 Just how easily depends on your house or, more specifically, on access to a basement, crawlspace, or attic for routing the tubing.
 If access is good and you are handy with tools, you may be able to handle installation yourself.

 Following is more detailed advice for both new and existing construction.

 How to design the most efficient and effective layout plan for your house’s new central vacuum system